Hot Space: Overview

 John Deacon spearheaded the album's disco approach.

 Before 1979, Queen had never used synthesisers on their albums.
 Beginning with The Game, Queen began using Oberheim OB-X synthesisers on their songs, including "Play the Game" and "Save Me".
 On Hot Space, the band went even further, introducing the drum machine for the first time.
-A departure from their trademark 70s sound, most of Hot Space is a mixture of rhythm and blues, funk, dance and disco, while the rock songs continued in a pop rock direction similar to their previous album (an exception is the song "Put Out the Fire").
+A departure from their trademark 1970s sound, most of Hot Space is a mixture of rhythm and blues, funk, dance and disco, while the rock songs continued in a pop rock direction similar to their previous album (an exception is the song "Put Out the Fire").

 During an interview in 1984, Roger Taylor affirmed that "it was really John [Deacon]" who turned the band towards a more disco sound.
-Elaborating, he said: "John’s always been R&B orientated, our bass player who wrote 'Another One Bites The Dust', ... which turned out to be the biggest selling record of the year.
+Elaborating, he said: "John's always been R&B orientated, our bass player who wrote 'Another One Bites The Dust', ... which turned out to be the biggest selling record of the year.
 And I think that was the song that catapulted us into taking that road.
 I think we went too far and did too much. ...
 Everybody in the band feels that way now."

 Disliking the new sound, Brian May and Taylor were critical of the influence that Paul Prenter, Freddie Mercury's personal manager between 1977 and 1984, had on the singer.
 Recalling the recording process in 2011, Taylor openly criticized the direction in which Prenter was taking Mercury (and thus the rest of the band), stating that "[Prenter] wanted our music to sound like you'd just walked in a gay club...and I didn't".
 May also noted that the making of the album in Munich took much longer than usual and that all of the band got into "deep emotional trouble" in the city, blaming a mixture of drink, drugs and partying as the reason for the relatively lengthy recording sessions.
-According to Mack, Queen's producer, Prenter loathed rock music and was in Mercury’s ear throughout the Hot Space sessions.
+According to Reinhold Mack, Queen's producer, Prenter loathed rock music and was in Mercury's ear throughout the Hot Space sessions.
 Prenter also refused all requests from US radio stations to speak to Mercury.
 May states, "this guy, in the course of one tour, told every record station to fuck off.
 But not just "fuck off", but "Freddie says, ‘fuck off’".
 Queen roadie Peter Hince wrote "None of the band cared for him [Prenter], apart from Freddie", with Hince regarding Mercury's favouring of Prenter as an act of "misguided loyalty".